brumik/config/dotfiles/README.md

 * `ssh-add -l`

 Then make sure that the key is added both as signing key and auth key to github.

+**NOTE: Following steps should be taken care of with bitwarden script**

 Make sure that the name of the default key is `id_ed25519` and `id_ed25519.pub`.
 This is what is set for signing in `.gitconfig` and as a default key in `config` for ssh.
 To set up completely the ssh signing you need to add to the `~/.ssh/allowed_signers` file `* PUBLIC_KEY_CONTENTS`.